 One of the things that he highlights from a survey that he got was that a third of the time we spend in the workplace involves collecting and processing data, which just rings so true for all of us in content.
 I know I spend so much time in Google Analytics and in our help desk software trying to figure out what people are searching for, which keywords perform best, which don’t, and so on and so forth.

-So going in and finding that information is almost entirely a manual process, depending on what you’re looking for when you’re going into these different programs.
+Going in and finding that information is almost entirely a manual process, depending on what you’re looking for when you’re going into these different programs.
 So that means something like, “I’m spending 13 hours on average of my typical 40-hour workweek just digging into analytics and processing data.”
 And that’s a lot of time to spend doing that kind of stuff.

-But when you take call recordings and if you let CallRail do some of the footwork in analyzing these transcriptions for call, you don’t have to spend a third of your time on collecting that data.
+When you take call recordings and if you let CallRail do some of the footwork in analyzing these transcriptions for call, you don’t have to spend a third of your time on collecting that data.
 It’s really awesome because it’s just as simple as pulling a report that covers a timeframe of your choice, whatever works best for your business, and letting the keywords and CallScore do the talking.

-And how does that pay off for you?
+How does that pay off for you?
 So there’s another important figure here that I want to highlight.
 Eighty-five percent of company executives believe that artificial intelligence is going to give their companies a competitive advantage.
 So when you’re spending less time processing data, that means you have more time to create more content, better content, and content that’s relevant to what your customers and your users actually want.

-So that means spending more time ensuring that the interactions your customers have with your product are a pleasant experience that lead to things like brand loyalty and more sales.
+That means spending more time ensuring that the interactions your customers have with your product are a pleasant experience that lead to things like brand loyalty and more sales.
 If you haven’t read this article before, I highly recommend you check it out.
 The stats in here on this slide are just two of the data points that this author points out.

 But it’s a really great read on why tools like conversation intelligence are helpful in simplifying workflows like we have in content marketing.
 So I totally recommend it.
 If you want to Google search, “How machine learning is changing the game for app marketers,” it’s by Jason Spero.
 He’s a VP of global performance solutions at Google.
 So we’re going to walk through how easy it is to set up these tools to make these smart content decisions.